The AI-generated Markdown cleanup checklist (12 items)

 12. Trailing AI disclaimers

-"As an AI…", "I don't have access to real-time data", "I cannot verify…".
+"As an AI…", "I don't have access to real-time data", "I can't verify…".
 These belong in chats, not in your finished deliverable.
 Search and remove on every document.

 Run the checklist automatically